 If college completion rates are critical to raising families out of poverty in the U.S., something must be done to ensure more students from poor families are able to finish their education.
-This is the goal of a new three-year initiative from the Center for Law and Social Policy (CLASP) and the American Association of Community Colleges, in cooperation with the Open Society Foundations, as well as the Ford, Lumina, Annie E. Casey and Kresge Foundations.
+This is the goal of a new three-year initiative from the Center for Law and Social Policy (CLASP) and the American Association of Community Colleges, in cooperation with the Open Society Foundations and the Ford, Lumina, Annie E. Casey, and Kresge Foundations.
 The Foundation Center reports that the Benefits Access for College Completion initiative is up and ready to roll at seven community colleges across the country.

 About the Benefits Access for College Completion Initiative

-Benefits Access for College Completion involves a $4.84 million grant that will be share among the seven community colleges chosen to implement the initial stage of the program.
-Those seven colleges are listed in the Community College Times
+Benefits Access for College Completion involves a $4.84 million grant that will be shared among the seven community colleges chosen to implement the initial stage of the program.
+Those seven colleges are listed in the Community College Times and include:

 Details of the Initiative

 The initiative encompasses a number of steps for implementation, which include:

 - Colleges forming partnerships with state and local agencies that provide financial services